Zeppelin500/MBusinoLib/README.md

 ### Method: `decode`

-Decodes a byte array into a JsonArray (requires ArduinoJson library).
-The result is an array of objects, each one containing channel, type, type name and value.
-The value can be a scalar or an object (for accelerometer, gyroscope and GPS data).
+Decodes payload of a whole M-Bus telegram as byte array into a JsonArray (requires ArduinoJson library).
+The result is an array of objects.
 The method call returns the number of decoded fields or 0 if error.

 ```c
 uint8_t decode(uint8_t *buffer, uint8_t size, JsonArray& root);